 Perfect Sticky Toffee Pudding.
 The best version of this classic British dessert that I’ve ever tried.
 Baked in muffin pans for perfect portions of this moist, rich dense dessert served with an indulgent toffee sauce.

 This is the best sticky toffee pudding that I have ever tried.
 It borrows some of the best elements from a few different recipes for this classic and iconic British dessert.

 This recipe hits all of those points and also has a perfect toffee sauce that soaks into the rich moist pudding lending yet another delicious dimension to this tempting dessert.

-If you have a favorite pudding form or mold, feel free to use that and keep an eye on it while baking, taking it out as soon as the center is firm.
+If you have a favourite pudding form or mold, feel free to use that and keep an eye on it while baking, taking it out as soon as the center is firm.
 It is better to err on the side of slightly under-baking than over-baking with this recipe.

 I have baked these in muffin tins, which for me is the perfect serving size for this very rich dessert.
 If you disagree, you can always have two; let’s face it, you probably will.